svespie/ctf-notes/HTB/Machines/Devvortex.md

 ![](../../_attachments/Pasted%20image%2020240422111616.png)

 A common tactic employed by CTF makers is to leverage virtual hosting.
-The scan is still running but we have something to check out while it finishes:

 ![](../../_attachments/Pasted%20image%2020240422122206.png)